bertsky/ocrd_detectron2/README.md

 Parameters:
    "categories" [array - REQUIRED]
-    maps each region category (position) of the model to a PAGE region type (and @type or @custom if separated by colon), e.g.
+    maps each category (class index) of the model to a PAGE region type (and @type or @custom if separated by colon), e.g.
     ['TextRegion:paragraph', 'TextRegion:heading',
     'TextRegion:floating', 'TableRegion', 'ImageRegion'] for PubLayNet;
-    categories with an empty string will be skipped during prediction "min_confidence" [number - 0.5]
+    categories with an empty string will be skipped during prediction "model_config" [string - REQUIRED]
-    confidence threshold for detections
-   "model_config" [string - REQUIRED]
     path name of model config
    "model_weights" [string - REQUIRED]
     path name of model weights
+   "min_confidence" [number - 0.5]
+    confidence threshold for detections "postprocessing" [string - "full"]
+    which postprocessing steps to enable: by default, applies a custom non-maximum suppression (to avoid overlaps) and morphological operations (using connected component analysis on the binarized input image to shrink or expand regions)
+    Possible values: ["full", "only-nms", "only-morph", "none"] "debug-img" [boolean - false]
+    paint a page-level AlternativeImage which blends the input image and all raw decoded region candidates
    "device" [string - "cuda"]
     select computing device for Torch (e.g. cpu or cuda:0); will fall back to CPU if no GPU is available